Children’s Mental Health – Signs of Mental Illness In Children

 How Parents Affect Their Child’s Mental Health

-Children act as the mirrors of their parents, which is why we are talking about how parents affect their child’s mental health.
+Children act as the mirrors of their parents, which is why we are talking about how parents affect their children’s mental health.

 1. Soaking Up The Mood Of Their Parents